iTwin/itwinjs-core/docs/learning/backend/ManagingClientRequestContext.md

 * The callback must, on its first line, call the ClientRequestContext.enter method on that local variable in the enclosing scope.

 There are two possible cases:

-### 1. Asynchronous function invokes an asynchronous function, passing it a callback.
+### 1. Asynchronous function invokes an asynchronous function, passing it a callback

 In this case, the calling function will take the ClientRequestContext as an argument.
 The callback must use that object.